-When modern monetary theorists say that the central bank could dictate all interest rates, including longer ones – see, for example, Bill Mitchell’s Who is in charge? – they mean that the central bank could use a price rule rather than a quantity rule.
-This is what it currently does with the short-term interest target.
+When Modern Monetary Theorists say that the central bank could dictate all interest rates, including longer ones, they mean that the central bank could use a price rule rather than a quantity rule.
+This is what central banks currently do in many countries in hitting their short-term interest rate targets (in some countries, a simpler procedure of paying interest on reserves has been adopted in the aftermath of the global financial crisis).
 The central bank could say it will stand ready to buy or sell whatever amount of debt of particular maturity is necessary to maintain its target for that interest rate, just as it stands ready to maintain its target short-term rate.
 Since the consolidated government sector (including fiscal and monetary authorities) faces no financial constraint, the central bank has the capacity to do this.

 But this is not to suggest that such an approach is necessary, or even desirable, when it comes to longer interest rates.
 The important point is that, ultimately, interest rates have a monetary/political determination, not a real determination, and are at the discretion of the central bank.
-I discuss this point further in Interest, Money and Crisis, but see especially Scott Fullwiler’s Interest Rates and Fiscal Sustainability.
+I discuss this point further in Interest, Money and Crisis.

 In practice, it is not necessary to dictate longer rates.
 The Treasury and central bank, working in tandem, can instead do one of two things: